d0tTino/finance-engine/docs/debt-simulation.md

   - `cost_of_deviation` – Extra cost versus the optimal plan:
     - `currency` – Additional interest compared to the optimal plan.
     - `time_months` – Additional duration compared to the optimal plan in months.
+  - `meta` – Additional information about the plan:
+    - `strategy_explanation` – Description of how the payoff strategy works.
+    - `ranking_heuristic` – Ranking algorithm applied to the plans.
+    - `ranking_reason` – Explanation of why the plan received its rank.
+    - `tradeoffs` – Summary of extra cost and time versus the optimal plan.

 ## Heuristics